Primo123456789/POWER-BI---EXCEL-PROJECT-CAR-SALES-ANALYSIS/README.md

 1. Which company gives the highest sales in USD?
 2. Which dealer gives a highest sales in USD?
-3. Which region gives a highest GWT?
+3. Which region gives a highest GWT rate?
 4. Which body type gives negative GWT rate?
 5. Which car color gives a highest sales in USD?